M66B/FairEmail/FAQ.md

 * A [bug in Android](https://issuetracker.google.com/issues/62427912) "*...
 ActivityRecord not found for ...*" sometimes causes a crash after updating FairEmail.
 Reinstalling ([source](https://stackoverflow.com/questions/46309428/android-activitythread-reportsizeconfigurations-causes-app-to-freeze-with-black)) migth fix the problem.
 * Encryption with [YubiKey](https://www.yubico.com/) results into an infinite loop.
 FairEmail follows the latest version of the [OpenKeychain API](https://github.com/open-keychain/openpgp-api), so this is likely being caused by an external bug.
 * A bug in the Nova Launcher lets FairEmail crash with a *java.lang.StackOverflowError* when the Nova Launcher has access to the accessibility service.
+* Fast scrolling sometimes triggers a swipe refresh.
+Unfortunately, there is no way to detect that a fast scroll is in progress and to disable swipe refreshing.

 ## Planned features